 If you have Medicare or will soon, you probably know the basics of what it covers.
 But how much do you know about all the lesser-known benefits that are included with Medicare health insurance coverage?

 They aren’t exactly free, because the Medicare program itself isn’t free.
 But these included services have no out-of-pocket costs for many Medicare beneficiaries.

 There are some caveats.
 For example, there may be limitations on frequency, and your health care provider must accept Medicare’s payment conditions.
 Still, it’s worth knowing these benefits are in your pocket if you have Original Medicare, the government-provided benefit system, which is one of the two main types of Medicare.

 Costs may differ for Medicare Advantage plans, the other main type of Medicare.
-These plans are offered by private insurers that contract with the federal Medicare program and generally come with their own set of benefits in addition to Medicare-required services, as we explain further in “15 Added Benefits in Medicare Advantage Plans for 2023.”
+These plans are offered by private insurers that contract with the federal Medicare program and generally come with their own set of benefits in addition to Medicare-required services.

-The following are free to most Medicare recipients and could save you money as well as help prevent costly health problems.
+The following are free to most Medicare recipients and could save you money as well by helping to prevent costly health problems.

 1. Part A premiums

 The component of Medicare called Part A primarily covers hospital stays and inpatient care (whereas Part B primarily covers services in outpatient facilities and physician offices).

 Most people don’t have to pay a monthly premium for Part A coverage so long as they or a spouse paid Medicare payroll taxes during their working years.
 Generally, you need to work — and pay Medicare taxes — for at least 10 years to avoid paying Part A premiums.

 2. ‘Welcome to Medicare’ preventive visit

 Not to be confused with an annual wellness visit, the “Welcome to Medicare” preventive visit, which is available without an out-of-pocket cost, must occur within the first 12 months after someone begins their Medicare Part B coverage.